 President & Chief Executive Officer

-Mr. Cottrell previously worked as Vice President, Business Development, Blue Ridge Region of Sentara Healthcare, Martha Jefferson Hospital (Charlottesville) and Sentara RMH Medical Center (Harrisonburg).
-He also worked as Vice President of Operations and Vice President of Planning and Corporate Development.
+Mr. Cottrell previously worked as Vice President of Business Development, Blue Ridge Region of Sentara Healthcare, serving Sentara Martha Jefferson Hospital (Charlottesville) and Sentara RMH Medical Center (Harrisonburg).
+During his time at Martha Jefferson Hospital, Mr. Cottrell also worked as Vice President of Operations and Vice President of Planning and Corporate Development.

 Chief Financial Officer